-Text and email also making it easier for divorced parents to stay connected.
+Text and email are also making it easier for divorced parents to stay connected.

-With all the day-to-day happenings, more parents are relying on text messages to relay information.
-Whether it’s to update one another on schedules, drop offs, school events, or homework.
+With all the day-to-day happenings, more parents rely on text messages to relay information, whether it’s to update one another on schedules, drop-offs, school events, or homework.

 Using Skype helps children be close to their other parent when travelling.
 This can reduce stress for younger children.
 Sending a video or posting pictures can also be effective for kids to stay in touch with parents.
 If one parent travels a lot or lives far away, these tools will be that much more valuable.
 Maybe you missed graduation 3,000 miles away, but you don’t have to wait for the annual summer visit to catch up.

-They have give new meaning to our ability to ‘keep in touch’ while building our new separate lives.
+They have given new meaning to our ability to ‘keep in touch’ while building our new separate lives.